Yvette Wilson: Career

 Her big break came with Thea, a short-lived sitcom from 1993 to 1994.
 Thea was cancelled after 19 episodes but the show helped her get a role in House Party 3.
 In addition, Wilson also had a minor role in the 1995 comedy movie Friday as Smokey's blind date and appeared in films such as Poetic Justice, starring Janet Jackson, and the film parody Don't Be a Menace to South Central While Drinking Your Juice in the Hood.

 In 1995, she got the most important role of her career: Andell Wilkerson, a supporting character on the sitcom Moesha, which starred one of her castmates from Thea, R&B singer Brandy Norwood.
 Wilson's Andell character was the owner of The Den, a local teen hot spot on the show.
 In 2000, she left Moesha for its spin-off The Parkers, where she also played Andell Wilkerson, who was the best friend of Mo'Nique's character Nikki Parker.
 After The Parkers ended, she went on to appear in shows like HBO's Def Comedy Jam and Fox Network shows.
 Wilson final acting role was in 2005's Ganked.
 She started her own company by the name Tigobitties Inc.

 Personal life and death

 Wilson had two daughters and two grandchildren.
 She was married to record producer Jerome Harry from 2001 until her death in 2012.
 Wilson suffered from kidney disease, having survived a kidney transplant and regular dialysis, but eventually died from cervical cancer, which metastasized throughout her entire body.
-A friend, Jeffrey Pittle, created a website for people to donate money to help with her medical bills and help with transportation costs.

 Wilson died on June 14, 2012, aged 48.
 She was cremated, with no funeral services held.